 Stmarynow.com to change access policy Tuesday

-Since 1872, The Daily Review has been the newspaper of choice for readers who want the most complete record of St. Tri-City area’s history, personalities and stories of interest — and the unique, first-hand perspective that only a local newspaper can provide.
+Since 1872, The Daily Review has been the newspaper of choice for readers who want the most complete record of St. Mary Parish’s history, personalities and stories of interest — and the unique, first-hand perspective that only a local newspaper can provide.

 Over the past several years, our readers both near and far have requested additional ways to access their hometown news.
 In response, we rolled out e-Edition, a digital replica of the newspaper delivered right to their email inbox; and a website, which provides up-to-the-minute coverage of top news stories as well as breaking news, local sports scores and more.
 It has never been our intent to replace our printed edition with these products.
 Rather, they are meant to make news delivery more timely and convenient and offer additional features such as news updates, polls, videos and more that our printed edition cannot provide.

 If you already subscribe to The Daily Review and receive a copy of our e-Edition each week, log in using the username and password combination that you originally used to subscribe to the e-Edition.
-If you currently subscribe to our printed edition but not to e-Edition, follow the instructions on our website to gain access to our e-Edition.
+If you currently subscribe to our printed edition but not to e-Edition, follow the instructions for upgrading to Print + Web/e-Edition.

 We would like to take this opportunity to welcome new readers to The Daily Review and stmarynow.com as well as thank our loyal readers for their continued support.
 We look forward to being your local news source for many years to come.